Ehrhart theory on periodic graphs: Examples

 \section{Examples}

-In this section, for some specific periodic graphs, we will see whether they are well-arranged and discuss their growth series.
-Furthermore, we determine the growth series in several new examples by the method explained in Remark \ref{rmk:compute} (Subsections \ref{subsubsection:2dim8} and \ref{subsection:eg_3dim}).
+In this section, for some specific periodic graphs, we will see whether they are well-arranged or not.
+Furthermore, we determine the growth series in several new examples by the method explained in Remark \ref{rmk:compute}.

+\begin{itemize} \item In Subsection \ref{subsection:GSS}, we will examine seven tilings in \cite{GS19}.
+For these examples, the growth sequences have already been determined by Goodman-Strauss and Sloane in \cite{GS19}.
+However, we expect that this subsection will help the reader to understand the concepts ``well-arranged'' and ``$P$-initial''.

+\item In Subsection \ref{subsection:eg_2dim}, we treat another tiling called the $(3^6;3^2.4.3.4;3^2.4.3.4)$ 3-uniform tiling.
+We check that the corresponding periodic graph is well-arranged under a suitable realization.
+Furthermore, we determine its growth series.
+As far as we know, this is the first time that its growth series have been determined with a proof.

+\item In Subsection \ref{subsection:eg_3dim}, we treat $3$-dimensional periodic graphs obtained by carbon allotropes.
+We confirm that $22$ of them are well-arranged, and we determine their growth series.
+As far as we know, this is the first time that the growth sequences have been computed for nontrivial $3$-dimensional periodic graphs. \end{itemize}

 \begin{rmk} It is not difficult to implement the following calculations and verifications in a computer program. \begin{enumerate} \item Calculate the first few terms of the growth sequence $(s_{\Gamma, x_0, i})_i$ (breadth-first search algorithm).